Logius-standaarden/fsc-test-suite/manager.md

 # Manager-AcceptContract-3

-Scenario: Place accept signature with an incorrect Contract Hash Given a Contract without an accept signature of the Peer exists When the Peer submits an accept signature that does not include the same Contract hash Then signature should be rejected
+Scenario: Place accept signature which is not a valid JWS Given a Contract without an accept signature of the Peer exists When the Peer submits an accept signature that is not a valid JWS Then signature should be rejected

 # Manager-AcceptContract-4

+Scenario: Place an accept signature of which the content hash does not match the contract content you are accepting Given a Contract without an accept signature of the Peer exists When the Peers submits a signature which contains a content hash that does not match the contract content you are accepting Then the signature should be rejected

+# Manager-AcceptContract-5

 Scenario: Place accept signature on a Contract with a signature type that is not accept Given a Contract without an accept signature of the Peer exists When the Peers submits a signature with a signature that is not of the type accept Then the signature should be rejected

-# Manager-AcceptContract-5
+# Manager-AcceptContract-6

-Scenario: Place accept signature on a non-existing Contract
+Scenario: The hash in the request URL does not match with the contract hash of the contract in the request body
-When the Peer submits an accept signature for a Contract that does not exist Then the signature should be rejected
+When the Peer submits an accept signature using a hash in the request URL that does not match the contract in the request body
+Then the signature should be rejected

 # Manager-RejectContract-1